 #2 – Facultative Reinsurance

-Here the reinsures insure specific risks or policies instead of insuring all the policies that fall under a particular specification.
+Here the reinsures insure specific risks or policies instead of ensuring all the policies that fall under a particular specification.
 In comparison to the treaty agreement, this is costly as every time there is a claim, both the parties undergo a due diligence process to conclude whether or not the claim is covered by the reinsurance agreement.

 Purpose of Reinsurance

-- #1 – Limiting Potential Losses – Generally, insurance claims are unknown while the premiums that the insurance companies receive are determined at the time of the policy signing.
-Therefore the claims can exceed what the insurers can amass from investing the premiums and therefore, they may not be able to satisfy the claims completely.
-Therefore insurance companies use Reinsurance to limit the losses.
-Just like a derivative instrument used for hedging.
+- #1 – Limiting Potential Losses – Generally, insurance claims are unknown, while the premiums that the insurance companies receive are determined at the time of the policy signing.
+Therefore the claims can exceed what the insurers can amass from investing the premiums, and therefore, they may not be able to satisfy the claims completely.
+Therefore insurance companies use reinsurance to limit the losses, just like a derivative instrument used for hedging.

 - #2 – Meeting Regulatory Requirements – As per the laws and regulations of the Insurance Industry, the insurance companies may be limited by the number of policies they can issue pertaining to a specific risk.
-This implies that if they cross this threshold, they are not in line with the regulations, therefore they seek reinsurance, which transfers some of this risk to the reinsurer thereby opening up the room for issuing more policies.
+This implies that if they cross this threshold, they are not in line with the regulations; therefore, they seek reinsurance, which transfers some of this risk to the reinsurer thereby opening up the room for issuing more policies.

-- #3 – Restructuring Balance-Sheet – Like companies create a special purpose vehicle to remove some of their liabilities from their balance sheet to strengthen the same, insurance companies transfer some of their liabilities to the Reinsurer so that its balance sheet looks better, and it can take up more business.
+- #3 – Restructuring Balance-Sheet – Like companies create a special purpose vehicle to remove some of their liabilities from their balance sheet to strengthen the same, insurance companies transfer some of their liabilities to the reinsurer so that its balance sheet looks better, and it can take up more business.

-- #4 – Enter or Exit Risk Domain – At times the insurance companies prefer to reduce exposures to a certain kind of risk, therefore they make use of reinsurance to do the same, this leads to a desired risk diversification or concentration.
+- #4 – Enter or Exit Risk Domain – At times, the insurance companies prefer to reduce exposures to a certain kind of risk; therefore, they make use of reinsurance to do the same.
+This leads to a desired risk diversification or concentration.

 Regulations under Reinsurance

-- In the US, the regulation of the Reinsurance industry is highly decentralized whereby the states in which the reinsurance company is located governs the activity of the same by analyzing the balance sheet of the reinsurance company.
+- In the US, the Regulation of the Reinsurance industry is highly decentralized, whereby the states in which the reinsurance company is located governs the activity of the same by analyzing the balance sheet of the reinsurance company.

 - Even if there are multiple subsidiaries located in various states, each state has its autonomy to come up with a report on the health of the reinsurance company.
 Even if these subsidiaries are located in different states, they are also governed by the states in which they are licensed to act.

-- Regulation takes two forms in the US, Direct Regulation impacts those companies which are located or licensed to act in any of the US states, however, at times, insurance companies may seek reinsurance from the companies which are neither located nor licensed in any US state and therefore, these are not directly but indirectly regulated.
+- Regulation takes two forms in the US.
+Direct Regulation impacts those companies which are located or licensed to act in any of the US states; however, at times, insurance companies may seek reinsurance from the companies which are neither located nor licensed in any US state, and therefore, these are not directly but indirectly regulated.
 These provisions have been taken to prevent excessive reinsuring with mala-fide intent.